cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/RunningLocallyIntro.md

 ### Connecting your Data

 A few steps are required to run the app with real data, that are different for each cloud provider.

+To make it easier to configure your app with real data, we have [Guided Install instructions](getting-started#guided-install) that you can follow.

-Check out the steps for each cloud provider in the Connect to Real Data section:
+To manually configure your cloud provider(s), check out the steps for each cloud provider in the Connect to Real Data section:

 - [AWS](aws)
 - [GCP](gcp)